12noonLLC/MathExpressions.12noon/README.md

 ## Save File

-CalculateX saves the workspaces in your *Documents* folder in a file called `CalculateX.xml`.
+*Calculate X* saves the workspaces in your *Documents* folder in a file called `CalculateX.xml`.

-If you are familiar with XML, you can exit CalculateX and edit this file to add or remove calculations or workspaces.
+If you are familiar with XML, you can exit *Calculate X* and edit this file to add or remove calculations or workspaces.

 If you use cloud storage, such as OneDrive or DropBox, you can synchronize this file between multiple computers.
-At the moment, CalculateX only opens the file when it starts and does not detect changes in the file while it is running.
+At the moment, *Calculate X* only opens the file when it starts and does not detect changes in the file while it is running.
 This means it is possible that it will overwrite changes made on another computer and synchronized while it is running.
-Therefore, it is recommended that you close CalculateX when you are done using your computer.
+Therefore, it is recommended that you close *Calculate X* when you are done using your computer.

 ------------